projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-APL_GVT-g.rst

 performance for a VM workload.

-In :numref:`gvt-arch`, the yellow GVT device model works as a client on top of an i915 driver in the SOS.
+In :numref:`gvt-arch`, the yellow GVT device model works as a client on top of an i915 driver in the Service VM.
 It has a generic Mediated Pass-Through (MPT) interface, compatible with all types of hypervisors.
 For ACRN, some extra development work is needed for such MPT interfaces.
 For example, we need some changes in ACRN-DM to make ACRN compatible with